acuvity/mcp-servers-registry/mcp-server-circleci/charts/mcp-server-circleci/README.md

     - workspaceRoot: The absolute path to the workspace root
     - gitRemoteURL: The URL of the git remote repository
     - branch: The name of the current branch

+    Configuration:
+    - an optional configContent parameter can be provided to override the default pipeline configuration

     Pipeline Selection:
     - If the project has multiple pipeline definitions, the tool will return a list of available pipelines